compliance-framework/docs/index.md

 ---
 sidebar_position: 2
-sidebar_label: What is Argus?
+sidebar_label: Argus
 ---

-# What is Argus Cloud Compliance Framework?
+# Argus Cloud Compliance Framework

-# Argus

 Argus is an open-source cloud compliance framework crafted to streamline and automate compliance processes in a cloud environment.
 Its aim is to simplify compliance challenges and promote continuous collaboration within the community.